 In cases where companies provide a business smartphone to employees, IT departments have to activate, configure and install applications on each device.
 Since many of these devices were designed for consumer use, they may have apps for a single person to configure a single business smartphone or enterprise tablet, such as setting up iTunes on an iPad, rather than an enterprise provisioning application.
 (Research In Motion Ltd.’s BlackBerry devices and related applications are the exception to this rule.)

-If you plan to support more than one business smartphone or enterprise tablet, consider using a mobile device management (MDM) application, which enables large-scale provisioning, configuring and monitoring of mobile devices.
+If you to support more than one business smartphone or enterprise tablet, consider using a mobile device management (MDM) application, which enables large-scale provisioning, configuring and monitoring of mobile devices.
 When selecting an MDM system, remember that you may need to support multiple mobile device platforms, such as Android, BlackBerry, iOS and Windows.

 A business smartphone or enterprise tablet deployment may also require changes to enterprise apps.
 You may need to update Microsoft Exchange ActiveSync policies or add an MDM system that works with ActiveSync.
 For example, IT pros can use ActiveSync to remote-wipe a device, which resets the device to factory-default settings.
 Add-on MDM apps can enable selective data wiping while leaving other data intact.